 Building Your Pet’s Thanksgiving Feast

-Turkey is a normal ingredient in raw diets and can even be found in kibble (although I do not recommend ever feeding your pet kibble).
-Turkey itself is safe for dogs, but you should pay attention to what was used in preparing the turkey.
+For many, Thanksgiving without turkey is almost unimaginable.
+Fortunately, dogs can enjoy this holiday staple too.
+Turkey is safe for dogs, but you should pay attention to what was used in preparing the turkey.
 Avoid giving your dog the skin, which is usually prepared with extra fat and butter.
 If your turkey was prepared with stuffing inside, make sure it does not have onions, as onions can be toxic to dogs.

 Unfortunately, most green bean casseroles are cooked with heavy cream and onions, making green bean casserole unsafe for dogs.
 While you are cooking, set aside some warm green beans (minus the salt, butter, and onions) for your pup’s plate and they can enjoy the benefits without the dangers of the casserole.
 Frozen green beans also make a great crunchy treat for your pup.

 Sweet potatoes are an excellent addition to any dog’s diet – even when it is not a holiday.
 Sweet potatoes area great source of dietary fiber, vitamin B6, vitamin C, and beta-carotene, which altogether promote overall health.
 The trouble comes from the extra sugar in candied yams or marshmallows on sweet potato casserole, which can cause an upset tummy.
-A safer option is to boil or broil a few extra plain sweet potatoes to give to your pup.
+A safer option is to boil or broil plain sweet potatoes to give to your pup.

 Corn is perfectly safe for dogs in moderation.
 But, just like other casseroles, try to give your dog only the cooked corn and not corn casserole or corn pudding.
 Corn casserole often contains high amounts of butter, cream, salt, and occasionally onions – all of which can be harmful or cause upset tummy.

 Cranberry sauce is okay in moderation but pay attention to how much sugar you are giving your pup on the holiday.
 However, your dog cannot eat cranberry sauce containing grapes, raisins, or currants because they are toxic to dogs.
 For a healthier treat, offer them some plain cranberries instead!

 Eggs are a healthy addition to every dog’s diet and contribute to a healthy coat.
 To keep your pup healthy and to avoid the extra salt, pepper, and mayonnaise in traditional deviled eggs, set aside a boiled egg to include on your pup’s holiday plate.